 The rock art in the Brandberg National Monument Area of Namibia is an incredible sight to behold.
 The astounding detail in these refined petroglyphs easily rival those of the paintings in Machete, South Africa.

 Isn’t he adorable?
+Granted, “mighty” might not be a good descriptor for these little critters.
 It’s hard to believe that their closest relative is the elephant!
 I don’t see a lot of resemblance myself, except maybe their little padded toes.
-Otherwise they kind of look like a cross between a koala and a gopher.
-I love these weird little creatures.
+Otherwise, they kind of resemble a cross between a koala and a gopher.
+I love these weird, playful little creatures.

 There were also a ton of lizards scurrying around.
 They’re tricky to photograph since they don’t sit still for long, but the colours on some of them were really impressive:

-Initially, the White Lady painting was discovered in 1918 by a German topographer and explorer named Reinhard Maack.
+A German topographer and explorer named Reinhard Maack re-discovered the White Lady painting in 1918.
 Originally he referred to this figure as a warrior in his notes.
 However, once the French anthropologist Henri Breuil read Maack’s notes years later, he saw similarities to this painting and those found in Crete, and gave the painting the moniker of the White Lady.
-His theory that there may have been contact between the bushmen and Mediterranean visitors was later discredited, and the painting of the White Lady is actually that of a male hunter or shaman.
+His theory that there may have been contact between the bushmen and Mediterranean visitors was later discredited.
+Today, experts generally agree that the painting of the White Lady is actually that of a male hunter or shaman.

 But the White Lady isn’t the only impressive rock art painting here.
 Look at the striping detail on the animal here (a zebra, wildebeest or perhaps an antelope?):